-Do you have products or items that are not accepted in the City's curbside waste collection programs?
+Do you have materials that are not accepted or too big to dispose of in the City's residential curbside collection programs?
 There are many safe alternative disposal options available!

 Transfer Stations and Landfills

 The City of White Rock does not have a large item pick up.
 Large household items for disposal can either be taken to a Waste Transfer Station for a fee or residents can contact a disposal company that will take items away for a fee.

 There is no public drop off location available in White Rock/South Surrey for garbage, recycling or green waste.
 Residents, businesses and garbage collection contractors can bring their surplus waste to Waste Transfer Stations where it can be dropped off for a fee.